For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Yes

-Name of the chosen grant type mechanism.
+Name of the selected grant type mechanism.

 Supported parameter values: